Subscribe

 The essentials

-• Intestinal parasites are common in dogs — Your vet can help you determine which type of parasite your pup is dealing with and provide treatment.
+• Intestinal parasites are common in dogs — Your vet can help you determine which type of parasite your pup is dealing with, provide treatment, and determine if they’re zoonotic.

 • Treatments range from pills to injections — The duration of your dog’s treatment will depend on the severity of their infection and how well they respond to medication.